Health Career Opportunity Program 2026 Internships

 Neurology

-Students on neurology experience what it is to be a neurology resident.
-During the four weeks spent at NYU Langone Hospital—Brooklyn, students work with neurology residents and faculty on the neurology inpatient ward and the neurology consultation service, where they participate in rounds, learn about the neurological exam, and meet a diverse a patient population.
-In addition, students attend daily didactic lectures and present, under the guidance of a supervising faculty, on a neurological topic of their choice.
+Students experience what it is like to be a neurology resident.
+During the four weeks spent at NYU Langone Hospital—Brooklyn, students work with neurology residents and faculty on the neurology inpatient ward and the neurology consultation service, where they participate in rounds, learn about the neurologic exam, and meet a diverse patient population.
+In addition, students attend daily didactic lectures and present, under the guidance of a supervising faculty, on a neurologic topic of their choice.

 Nursing